-Finding a mental health / telepsychiatry service provider can be challenging under the best of circumstances.
+Finding a mental health/telepsychiatry service provider can be challenging under the best of circumstances.
 You have to find a provider that you like.
-It is important somehow and this is highly subjective, although discussing differences in styles and understanding transference can be a useful treatment outcome.
-People are able to tolerate a primary care provider, or a dermatologist, who isn’t quite their cup of tea, but when it comes to a psychiatrist or therapist the effort is even more daunting.
+It is essential somehow, and this is highly subjective, although discussing differences in styles and understanding transference can be a treatment outcome.
+People can tolerate a primary care provider, or a dermatologist, who isn’t quite their cup of tea, but when it comes to a psychiatrist or therapist, the effort is even more daunting.

 A ‘DO’ is a doctor of osteopathy who trained initially as an osteopath, but has completed a psychiatry residency and is also a licensed psychiatrist and can prescribe medication.

-A LSCW is a therapist, who has a masters in clinical social work.
-Some LSCWs continue to obtain two year diplomas in psychodynamic psychotherapy, and pursue CBT certification.
+An LSCW is a therapist, who has a masters in clinical social work.
+Some LSCWs continue to obtain two-year diplomas in psychodynamic psychotherapy and pursue CBT certification.

 A psychoanalyst is a therapist, who has completed analytic training.
 Analytic training can take four to eight years.
 Most psychiatrists and clinical psychologists have not completed analytic training.

-Once the letters have been figured out, the next step is location.
+Once the letters have been figured out, the next step is the location.
 Whether seeing a telepsychiatry service provider via telepsychiatry or in the office, the provider has to be licensed in your state of residence or the state, where you are currently working.
-A provider who is not licensed in your state of residence is breaking the law , and will not be insured if you have a complication .
+A provider who is not licensed in your state of residence is breaking the law, and will not be insured if you have a complication.